CWWhitney/urban_school_gardens/README.md

 1. as a decision for school boards,

-**General school garden model illustration.
-Conceptual overview of the school garden food environment and its role in shaping interventions aimed at improving child health.
-The diagram illustrates key components, including underlying factors (e.g., income status and health knowledge), intervention effects (e.g., quality, safety and perception of garden products) and intervention outcomes (e.g., acquiring, consuming and ultimately health impacts).
-Relationships between components highlight how school gardens influence children's willingness and ability to access nutritious foods, their desirability for healthier options and the overall effect on nutrition and health outcomes.**
+**General school garden model illustration.**
 ![CODAS_Garden_Impact pathway](https://github.com/CWWhitney/nifam_codas_school_garden/assets/19190662/65e3af17-bc53-4b58-8e00-3115925d928f)
+This is the basis for the model in this repository.
+See paper for the full description

 2. for food environment outcomes
-3.

 **School garden and food environment overview**
 ![outline_food_env_garden](https://github.com/CWWhitney/nifam_codas_school_garden/assets/19190662/782db5d2-b48f-453b-a99f-e026da7c20ba)
+Conceptual overview of the school garden food environment and its role in shaping interventions aimed at improving child health.
+The diagram illustrates key components, including underlying factors (e.g., income status and health knowledge), intervention effects (e.g., quality, safety and perception of garden products) and intervention outcomes (e.g., acquiring, consuming and ultimately health impacts).
+Relationships between components highlight how school gardens influence children's willingness and ability to access nutritious foods, their desirability for healthier options and the overall effect on nutrition and health outcomes

 and 3. interventions to the food environment.